Social Sales: What a Social Media Agency Can Do for Your Marketing

 Why Bother With Social Media Marketing

-Everyone and their dog, cat, bird, plunger and decorative lamp has a social media account on at least three social media platforms.
-The chances of whoever is reading this (you are a hero) not having a Facebook account at the very least are about as slim as our chances of surviving the impending nuclear winter (pretty slim).
-And why wouldn’t they?
-With the ability to stay in touch with friends and family, make new connections on the fly, engage in any and all variety of discussion and conversation with like minded individuals as well as watch terabytes upon terabytes of adorable animal videos, it’s no wonder that close to a billion and a half people are on Facebook alone.
 People get their news from social media, their ideas, their inspiration, their most basic information from sharing articles, following pages and joining groups.
 With so much raw influence to go around, jumping from person to person, is it any wonder why social media is worth the marketing treatment?
-Why not recount some of the reasons why social media is a force to be reckoned with, especially to an astute marketeer.
+Why not recount some of the reasons why social media is a force to be reckoned with, especially to an astute marketer.

-Social media has this way of spreading fast, far and wide, like (somewhat) less painful wildfire.
+Social media has this way of spreading fast, far and wide, like wildfire.
 It has always managed to jump from person to person, converting them into account holders and followers in seconds.
 Everything from the ease of access right down to the nature of the content that floats about.
-You can instantly share whatever content you find fancy-tickling with the whole world (or just your dungeons and dragons group) with just a few clicks of a mouse or taps on a smartphone, which they then share with their whole world, and so on and so forth until it gets old.
-But it hasn’t gotten old yet, nor is it looking like it will anytime soon.
-With all sorts of fresh and appealing content coming out of the great silicone gates of the Internet almost every second, there is no conceivable shortage of stuff to share on social media, so long as a cat can fit in a hat and the cat’s caretaker has a smartphone.
+You can instantly share whatever content you find entertaining with the whole world with just a few clicks of a mouse or taps on a smartphone, which they then share with their whole world opening the content up to an infinite audience.
+With all sorts of fresh and appealing content coming out almost every second, there is no conceivable shortage of stuff to share on social media.

-An exceedingly rewarding question would have to be how well this can vibe with marketing?
-Not surprisingly, too well.
 If there’s one thing that social media does freakishly well besides killing time, it’s convincing people they need stuff.
-It isn’t too difficult to start a social media presence with enough elbow grease and a fair amount of time and strategy.
-And with a few videos of your product at work, some nice statistics or testimonials and a responsive moderator or two, you can pretty much sit back and watch your brand jump from user to user, generating healthy leads with each bounce.
-Ask yourself how many times you’ve went out and bought a McGuffin simply because it popped up on your news feed often enough.
-Not only is it a surefire way to spread and fortify brand awareness, it’s also a great way to keep in touch with your clientele.
+It isn’t too difficult to start a social media presence with enough elbow grease, a fair amount of time and a social media plan.
+And with a few videos of your product, some nice social media statistics or testimonials and a responsive moderator or two, you can pretty much sit back and watch your brand jump from user to user, generating healthy leads with each bounce.
+Not only is it a surefire way to spread and fortify brand awareness, but it’s also a great way to keep in touch with your clientele.

-People often thoroughly enjoy communicating with each other.
-Humans are social animals after all, and a social network allows them to get in touch and share all sorts of stories from all over the known universe (provided there’s breathable atmosphere and an Internet connection).
-But there’s always been this problem that major businesses had before the dawn of the social giants; There weren’t that many channels of communication between companies and clients.
-True, there were some ways business owners and industry moguls could get in touch with their flock and chew the fat; Press releases, conventions, hotlines, etc. But these are all archaic modes of contact between buyer and businessman at best.
+With the different pros and cons of social media, one of the advantages of social media marketing for businesses is communication.
+Humans are social animals and the majority like to communicate with others.
+A social network allows them to get in touch and share all sorts of stories from all over the known universe.
+But there’s always been this problem that major businesses had before the dawn of the social giants; there weren’t that many channels of communication between companies and clients.
+True, there were some ways business owners and industry moguls could get in touch with their customers; Press releases, conventions, hotlines, etc. But these are all archaic modes of contact between buyer and businessman at best.
 Not as easily accessible as one might prefer and definitely not worth the trouble anymore.

 SEO On The Go